haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ## When Should I Use Which Container?

+Here is a quick sentence about when to use each container.
+This is meant to be a quick reference, and will probably make more sense after reading about each container in more depth.

 - Quickly group several pieces of data?
 Consider a [Tuple](#tuples)
 - Fast prepend?
 Consider a [List](#lists)
 - Unique and sorted elements?
 Consider a [Set](#sets)